Bayesian Model Selection and Uncertainty Propagation for Beam Energy Scan Heavy-Ion Collisions: The Theoretical Framework

 \section{The Theoretical Framework}

 In this work, we use the simulation data for Au+Au collisions at $\snn = 7.7, 19.6$, and $200$\,GeV produced with the \texttt{iEBE-MUSIC} framework~\cite{jahan_2024_12807556, Shen:2022oyg, Shen:2023awv}.
 The \texttt{3D-Glauber} model~\cite{Shen:2017bsr, Shen:2022oyg} is used to initialize the (3+1)D dynamical evolution for the collision systems.
-It is coupled to second-order relativistic viscous hydrodynamics (\texttt{MUSIC})~\cite{Schenke:2010nt, Paquet:2015lta, Denicol:2018wdp}, particlization sampler (\texttt{iSS})~\cite{Shen:2014vra} and a hadronic transport model (\texttt{UrQMD})~\cite{Bass:1998ca, Bleicher:1999xi}.
+It is coupled to second-order relativistic viscous hydrodynamics (\texttt{MUSIC})~\cite{Schenke:2010nt, Paquet:2015lta, Denicol:2018wdp} solved with a lattice QCD based \texttt{NEOS-BQS} equation of state~\cite{Monnai:2019hkn}, particlization sampler (\texttt{iSS})~\cite{Shen:2014vra} and a hadronic transport model (\texttt{UrQMD})~\cite{Bass:1998ca, Bleicher:1999xi}.
 The \texttt{3D-Glauber} model offers a dynamical initialization setup that accounts for the finite thickness of the nuclei along the collision axis as they pass through each other~\cite{Shen:2017ruz, Shen:2017bsr}.
 Such a dynamical initialization scheme is an essential ingredient for simulating heavy-ion collisions with collision energy around $\mathcal{O}(10)$~GeV~\cite{Shen:2017fnn, Shen:2018pty, Shen:2021nbe, Shen:2023aeg}.

+The training dataset was generated in a 20-dimensional parameter space with the \texttt{3D-Glauber+MUSIC+UrQMD} model~\cite{Shen:2023awv, Jahan:2024wpj}.
+Their prior ranges are listed in Table~\ref{tab:parameters}.